Asian Fashion

 The áo tứ thân or “4-part dress” is one of several traditional Vietnamese costumes.
 It is related to the áo ngũ thân which translates as "5-part dress.
 The áo tứ thân was the dress of peasant women, which explains why it was often made with plain fabric in dark colors, except when it was to be worn at special occasions such as festivals or weddings.
 Regardless of its many different forms, the basic Áo tứ thân consists of:

 A flowing outer tunic, reaching almost to the floor.
 It is open at the front, like a jacket.
 At the waist the tunic splits into two flaps: a full flap in the back (made up of two flaps sewn together) and the two flaps in the front which are not sewn together but can be tied together or left dangling.
+A long skirt, worn under the tunic.

 Enjoy